-We’ve talked on a few occasions about the liquidity challenges often faced within the supply chain, and how this can cause an unacceptable level of risk to buyers.
-I recently discussed dynamic discounting as a tool for organizations to leverage their free cash to generate high, risk-free returns.
+The liquidity challenges often faced within the supply chain can cause an unacceptable level of risk to buyers.
+To help offset this, dynamic discounting can be used as a tool for organizations to leverage their free cash to generate high, risk-free returns.
 While these programs have significant benefits for organizations that are willing to reduce their own DPO, they aren’t suitable for those organizations who are not able to pay suppliers more quickly.

-The traditional solution for vendors looking to reduce their DSO is factoring – selling accounts receivable to a third party (ensuring prompt payment) at a discount.
+The traditional solution for vendors looking to reduce their DSO is supply chain finance – selling accounts receivable to a third party (ensuring prompt payment) at a discount.
 However, these programs often require sellers to use factoring companies for all their invoices, whether early payment is required or not.

 Supply chain finance offers a flexible alternative to traditional factoring campaigns by leveraging a buyer’s credit rating – usually significantly higher than its smaller suppliers – to qualify for low-cost financing of invoices, by a select group of pre-agreed banking partners.
 Supply chain finance platforms work by connecting buyers, suppliers, and multiple banks to support the early payment of invoices to a company’s suppliers.
 The buyer will enter approved invoices into the platform, which will then automatically inform suppliers when the invoices are eligible for supply chain fianancing.
 The platform provides visibility to invoices that the buyer approves for payment, enabling suppliers to opt for early payment of the approved invoices – at a favorable discount compared to financing they could receive on their own.
 Once payment has been made from the banks, the buyer will then simply pay the bank on the due date.